When is Family Day in BC?

 British Columbia's Family Day is a provincial holiday that falls on the second Monday in February.
 The dates for Family Day holidays are:

 - Monday Feb.
 9, 2015

-Other February holidays include Alberta's Family Day and the U.S. Presidents Day -- both on the third weekend in February.
+Other February holidays include Alberta's Family Day and the U.S. Presidents Day -- both on the third Monday in February.

 What to Do on Family Day -- Winter Sports

 Family Day sits in the middle of ski season, so you can expect ski resorts to be busy and offer special events for the holiday long weekend.
-Some BC resorts are offering discounts for the 2013 Family Day.
+Some BC resorts may offer discounts for Family Day.